17.3 C

 Safe For: Dogs and cats

 Health Benefits: They (sic) are heart and brain healthy in the animals as they are rich in antioxidants, fiber, and phytochemicals.
-By eating blueberries, pets get their heart and brain to be healthier and more active.
+Pets who consume blueberries have healthier, more active hearts and brains.

 cat sniffing a handful of blueberries